Documentation · Reference

 - CT and if any follow up done with or without angiography or perfusion +/- MRI

-- Medications: anti-platelets, anticoagulation, antihypertensive, etc.
+- Medications: antiplatelets, anticoagulants, antihypertensives, etc.

-- Consult: if seen by neurology, cardiology, vascular surgery and physiotherapy including speech and swallowing assessment
+- Consult: if seen by neurology, cardiology, vascular surgery, and physiotherapy, including speech and swallowing assessment

-II.
 Vertigo

 - History: onset, duration, relation to position, focal neurological deficit, nausea, vomiting, headache, tinnitus, hearing loss, recent infection, etc.